MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 ---

 <!--
+I'm going to give you an introduction to what Docker is.

+The aim of this talk is to give you enough confidence to know what on earth it is, and hopefully give it a try.
 -->

 # What are we going to cover?

-- What is the problem?
+- What are we trying to solve?
 - What is Docker?
 - How do we use Docker?
-- Docker-Compose makes it easier!
+- Docker Compose makes it easier!
 - What are the drawbacks?

 ---

 <!-- _class: lead -->
 <!--
+Seriously!
+Why am I telling you about this?
+I like to make sure you know why I think this solves problems.

 I'm going to go through some development scenarios where I think Docker would have helped.
 -->

-# What is the problem?
+# What are we trying to solve?

 ---